DanKaufmanDev/Chiptuned/README.md

 - **Save Project:** Saves your work as a `.cht` file.
 - **Load Project:** Load a `.cht` file from your computer to restore your session.
 - **Export Audio:** Render your composition to `.wav` or `.mp3` entirely in the browser.
+- **Autosave:** Your session is automatically saved to your browser's local storage every 30 seconds from last autosave action.

 ## 📜 License
 CC0 License — free to use, and share.